amesar/mlflow-tools/mlflow_tools/tensorflow_serving/README.md

 ## TODO

-* This is a first pass effort with more polish needed.
 * Split the tool into build docker container and run the container scripts.
 * Fix issue [3246](https://github.com/mlflow/mlflow/issues/3246) so Keras models are logged as SavedModel.
 * Promote this solution into issue [3303](https://github.com/mlflow/mlflow/issues/3303) - `[FR] Support serving Keras/TensorFlow models with TensorFlow Serving`.